 Have you ever thought of elevating the look of your balcony and home?
 Solar lights are an excellent way to light your garden and pathways at night.

-Solar-powered lights need direct sunlight to charge during the day and release the same energy as light at night.
+Solar powered lights need direct sunlight to charge during the day and release the same energy as light at night.
 The larger the solar panel, the better the illumination the light provides.
 Solar lights come with rechargeable batteries.

 These batteries usually last a few years if kept clean.
-Solar light primarily functions outdoors and thus accumulates dust and debris relatively quickly.
+Solar light primarily functions outdoor and thus accumulates dust and debris relatively quickly.
 Accumulation of dust and debris on the solar panel affects the functioning of these lights.

 Hence, you must clean them mindfully to maintain their efficiency and lifespan.
-Furthermore, these lights don’t perform entirely on cloudy and winter days and thus must be stored away to sustain them for a long time.
+Furthermore, these lights don’t perform entirely on cloudy and winter days and thus must be stored away to sustain these for a long time.

-Sealing Solar Lights with Silicone Sealant
+Sealing Solar Lights With Silicone Sealant

-Solar LightsTo seal a solar light, you will need a translucent kitchen silicone sealant and a piece of polythene bag or a brush.
+To seal a solar light, you will need a translucent kitchen silicone sealant and a piece of polythene bag or a brush.
 Take the brush to apply the silicone sealant on the top of the solar light.
 Use the brush to apply even layers of the sealant to the light to get a clean result.

 Don’t panic if the sealing process becomes a mess while using the silicone.
 Instead, use a cotton bud moistened with acetone to clean the mess neatly, and you can continue with the process.

-How to Maintain Solar Lights
+How To Maintain Solar Lights

 Try Pruning The Trees And Shrubs Nearby

-Clean the Solar Panels Mindfully
+Clean The Solar Panels Mindfully

-It would be best to clean your solar garden lights with a soft cloth moistened with dish soap.
+You must clean your solar garden lights with a soft cloth moistened with dish soap.
 You might also need a soft-bristled brush to dust off any stubborn debris and dust.
 Generally speaking, you must clean the solar panels either early or late in the day.

 It’s advisable to clean the solar panels about once a month for optimum functioning of the lights.
 However, if you live in an arid area, you might need to repeat this cleaning process more often.

-Clean the Fixtures and Globes
+Clean The Fixtures And Globes

-Solar LightIt’s not not just your solar light that needs cleaning regularly but the globes and fixtures of your landscape lights.
+It’s just not your solar light that needs cleaning regularly but the globes and fixtures of your landscape lights as well.
 Doing this will enhance the visual appeal and extend the life of these plastic components.

-You can clean the fixtures and globes in the same manner as the lights.
+You can use clean the fixtures and globes in the same manner as the lights.
 And while you’re at it, you must also inspect the fixtures and globes for any damage.

 Check The Solar Lights For Any Damage